Sunny Balwani: United States v. Ramesh "Sunny" Balwani

-On June 15, 2018, following an investigation by the U.S. Attorney's Office in San Francisco that lasted more than two years, a federal grand jury indicted president Ramesh "Sunny" Balwani and CEO Elizabeth Holmes on nine counts of wire fraud and two counts of conspiracy to commit wire fraud.
-Prosecutors allege that Holmes and Balwani engaged in two criminal schemes, one to defraud investors, the other to defraud patients.
-In March 2020, a U.S. District Court Judge ordered that Balwani will stand trial separately from Holmes.
+On June 15, 2018, following an investigation by the U.S. Attorney's Office in San Francisco that lasted more than two years, a federal grand jury indicted president Balwani and CEO Holmes on nine counts of wire fraud and two counts of conspiracy to commit wire fraud.
+Prosecutors alleged that Holmes and Balwani engaged in two criminal schemes, one to defraud investors, the other to defraud patients.
+In March 2020, a U.S. District Court Judge ordered that Balwani would stand trial separately from Holmes.
 In January 2022, Holmes was found guilty on multiple counts of fraud.

 On July 7, 2022, Balwani was found guilty on all counts and faced up to 20 years in prison and millions of dollars in restitution.
 He received a sentence of 12 years 11 months in prison, plus three years of probation on December 7, 2022.
-He will begin serving his sentence no later than March 15, 2023.
+He was ordered to self-surrender by March 15, 2023, which a judge later amended to March 16.
+Balwani moved for appellate bail, but the judge denied his motion, citing a low likelihood of the appeal succeeding.
+Balwani later appealed this ruling, which triggered an automatic stay of his sentence.
+On April 7, 2023, the Ninth Circuit Court of Appeals refused Balwani's request, and a new self-surrender date was set for April 20.
+He surrendered on that date.

+He was incarcerated at Federal Correctional Institution, Terminal Island, in San Pedro, California.
+In May 2023 during the restitution phase, Holmes and Balwani were ordered to pay $452 million to the victims of the fraud, with responsibility for the payment shared between them.

 Personal life

 He was married to Japanese artist Keiko Fujimoto.
 Fujimoto and Balwani lived in San Francisco before their divorce in December 2002.

 Balwani was in a romantic relationship with Elizabeth Holmes during his tenure at Theranos.
 Holmes met him in 2002 at age 18, while still in school.
 He was 19 years older than Holmes and married at the time.
 Their relationship was not disclosed to their Theranos investors.
 During her trial, Holmes testified that she had been raped while she was a student at Stanford and that she had sought solace from Balwani in the aftermath of the incident.
 She also claimed that during her romantic relationship with Balwani, which lasted more than a decade, he was a very controlling figure and that he berated and sexually abused her.
 In her court testimony, Holmes stated that Balwani wanted to "kill the person" she was and make her into a "new Elizabeth".
 However, she later testified that Balwani had not forced her to make the false statements to investors, business partners, journalists and company directors that had been described in the case.
 In court filings, Balwani and his ex-wife Fujimoto have "categorically" denied abuse allegations, calling them "false and inflammatory".

-Balwani was portrayed by Naveen Andrews in the 2022 miniseries The Dropout, which documented his relationship with Holmes and his role within Theranos.